Comet-Robotics/URC/rover-ros/readme.md

 This is where we will store all the ROS specific nodes to run on the main computer of the rover currently it is pretty empty.

+src/ is where all nodes are kept seperated into directories.

 ### Depth Image Viewer
 Test node to try and pull video data and display on a window to test the realsense.
-Take a look at it to see how it works the only notable source code is a python file called depth-image-viewer.py or sum sh
+Take a look at it to see how it works the only notable source code is in a python file called depth-image-viewer/depth-image-node.py